Far Northern California

-There is two other Glass Mountains in California, one is located in Inyo County near Mono Lake along Hwy 120 & the Benton-crossing Loop, and one can hike to the summit.
+There are two other Glass Mountains in California, one is located in Inyo County near Mono Lake along Hwy 120 & the Benton-crossing Loop, and one can hike to the summit.
 Glass Mountain, on the Inyo National Forest, is one of the tallest peaks in Mono County, California.
-The peak lies 20 miles southeast of the shoreline of Mono Lake and is the highest point on the four mile long sinuous Glass Mountain Ridge.
-There is also Little Glass Mountain found along Davis Rd. near the Little Mount Hoffman Fire lookout (via 43N77).
+The peak lies 20 miles southeast of the shoreline of Mono Lake and is the highest point on the four-mile-long, sinuous Glass Mountain Ridge.
+There is also Little Glass Mountain found along Davis Rd near the Little Mount Hoffman Fire lookout (via 43N77).

 Glass Mountain in Modoc County is well worth checking out, another interesting place in California to experience on your motorcycle.
 Don’t let three miles of dusty dirt road dissuade you.